trident91/trident91.github.io/content/posts/nextchat/index.md

 ## Sync it up

-On daily basis, I have operate on multiple PC/laptops, cross device syncing is a must.
-NextChat has built-in support to sync data with [UpStash](https://upstash.com/), which is nice because UpStash provides free database service. (well, free until certain extent of usage but it is generally enough for personal use of NextChat).
+On daily basis, I have to operate on multiple PC/laptops, cross device sync-up is hence a must.
+NextChat has built-in support to sync up data with [UpStash](https://upstash.com/), which is nice because UpStash provides free database service. (well, free until certain extent of usage but it is generally enough for personal use of NextChat).

 Configuration: simply enters the endpoint and token of the UpStash database in setting page of NextChat.
 ![alt text](image-2.png)